sophiaponte/prefect-legacy/docs/orchestration/server/overview.md

 :::

 ::: warning Docker and Docker Compose required
 Because of [the diverse collection of services required](architecture.html) to run the full backend, Prefect Server ships as a docker-compose file that allows each of these services to run inside a custom configured Docker image within an appropriately configured Docker network.
-This allows users to get up and running with a single CLI command. docker-compose is not included in our Python requirements file as it is not necessary for general use of Prefect.
+This allows users to get up and running with a single CLI command. docker-compose is not included in our Python requirements file as it is not necessary for general use of prefectlegacy.
 We require a minimum docker-compose version of `1.18.0`.
 :::

 ## Prefect Server vs. Prefect Cloud - which should I choose?